Building Permits and Development Permits

 6. Inspections are completed by the Town's certified Safety Codes Officer.

-7. After final approval, any security deposits will be returned to you.
+7. Upon completion of all Development Permit conditions and the closure of the Building Permit, any security deposits will be returned to you.

 Building Permits Are Required When: